-The formulation is stirred for twelve hours using a magnetic stirrer and applied using an airspray gun.
-The paint then cures for 30 minutes in a vacuum chamber.
+The formulation is stirred for two hours using a magnetic stirrer and applied using an airspray gun.
+The paint cures for four hours in a vacuum chamber prior to an experiment.
+Notably, unlike sprayable fast-PSP based on platinum-tetra-fluoro-phenyl-porphyrin (PtTFPP) requiring a two-part application procedure, this paint is applied in one step.